mariaonoeva/stat-repo/R_script_new/script_LRex_QueSlav.md

 ## 3. Data sets

-In this experiment, we had one big experiment and several smaller, see summary of the materilas column.
+In this experiment, we had one big experiment and several smaller, see summary of the materials column.
 I’m going to separate them into several data frames.
-But first, it’s necessary to remove the filler items.
+But first, it’s necessary to remove the filler items and unreliable participants.

 ``` r
 main_df %>%